-Study of the life and teachings of Christ with emphasis on the historical and religious background of His life and the major themes of His teachings.
+REL 2013 The Life of Christ 3.
+Fall Study of the life and teachings of Christ with emphasis on the historical and religious background of His life and the major themes of His teachings.
+Prerequisite: REL 1023 with a grade of "C" or hetter REL 2043 Life and Literature of Paul 3, Spring Study of the ministry of Paul in the spread of Christianity including his relationship to the ministry of Christ and to Jewish and Greco-Roman thought.
 Prerequisite: REL 1023 with a grade of "C" or better.

-REL 2043 Life and Literature of Paul 3, Spring Study of the ministry of Paul in the spread of Christianity including his relationship to the ministry of Christ and to Jewish and Greco-Roman thought.
-Prerequisite: REL 1023 with a grade of "C" or better.

-REL 2093 Former Prophets An examination of Israel's history from a prophetic perspective.
+REL 2093 Former Prophets 3, Fall, Even An examination of Israel's history from a prophetic perspective.
 This course will cover the books of Joshua-2 Kings.
 It is designed to explore the nature of historical writings in early Israel, their theological significance, and the prophetic interpretation of Israel's early history.
 Prerequisite: REL 1013 with a grade of "C" or better.

-REL 2343 History of Ancient Philosophy (PHIL 2343) 3, Fall A survey of Greek and Roman philosophy with an emphasis on the thought of Plato and REL 2363 Philosophy of Religion (PHIL 2363) 3, Spring, Odd An examination of the philosophical issues regarding theism, religious experience, religious language, religious knowledge, and the problem of evil.
+REL 2343 History of Ancient Philosophy (PHIL 2343) 3, Fall A survey of Greek and Roman philosophy with an emphasis on the thought of Plato and Aristotle.
+REL 2363 Philosophy of Religion (PHIL 2363) 3, Spring, Odd An examination of the philosophical issues regarding theism, religious experience, religious language, religious knowledge, and the problem of evil.
 Prerequisite: PHIL 1043 REL 2533 History of Christianity: Early and Medieval 3, Fall, Odd Survey of the historical development of Christianity from its inception to the 16th century with attention to the origins, missionary advance, institutional and theological development, significant literature, notable personalities, and daily life of the church.
 Attention is given to the reciprocal influence of Christianity and culture.
 REL 2543 History of Christianity: Reformation and Modern 3, Spring Examination of the historical development of Christianity from the 16th century to the present.
 Special attention to the causes, character, and consequences of the Protestant Reformation; the nature and varieties of Protestantism; the impact of modern secular culture on the church; and contemporary trends in Christianity.
 REL 2703 Biblical Hermeneutics 3, Spring This course is designed to help the student discover principles of biblical interpretation and develop exegetical skills.
 It will cover the history of biblical interpretation, an introduction to the various genres of the Bible, a survey of contemporary interpretive methodologies, and case studies in the methodologies, using biblical texts.
 Prerequisites: REL 1013, REL 1023, and PHIL 1043.
 REL 2903 Elementary Greek I 3, Fall A study of the fundamentals of the common and cultural language of the Greco-Roman world with emphasis on the Greek New Testament.
 Course includes laboratory experience as well as research into cultural and historical background.
 Prerequisite: REL 1023 with a grade of "C" or better.
 REL 2913 Elementary Greek II 3, Spring A continuation of Elementary Greek I. Prerequisite: REL 2903.
 REL 2999 Independent Study in Religion 1 to 4 Independent study for students who have completed a minimum of 24 hours with an overall B average.
 Prerequisites: approval of the dean and the completion of a 2999 Independent Study form.
-REL 3013 Hebrew I 3.
-Fall A study of the basic structures of the Hebrew language.
-This will include an emphasis on vocabulary, grammar, morphology, and syntax.
-Prerequisite: REL 1013 with a grade of "C" or REL 3023 Hebrew II 3, Spring A continuation in the study of Hebrew grammar, syntax, and language structures.
+REL 3013 3, Fall Hebrew I A study of the basic structures of the Hebrew language.
+This will include an emphasis on better.

+REL 3023 Hebrew II 3, Spring A continuation in the study of Hebrew grammar, syntax, and language structures.
 This is facilitated by the translation of Jonah and/or Ruth, as well as other texts in the Hebrew Bible.
 Prerequisite: REL 3013.
-REL 3053 The General Epistles 3.
-Fall.
-Even Study of the letters of Hebrews, James, Peter, John, and Jude with particular reference to their historical setting and major themes.
-Prerequisite: REL 1023 with a grade of "C" or better.
-REL 3063 Apocalyptic Literature A study of Biblical and intertestamental apocalyptic literature with major attention given to Daniel, Ezekiel, and Revelation.
-Prerequisite: REL 1023 with a grade of "C" or better.
-REL 3073 3 the life situation of the student.